MahdiAll99/MEDimage/README.md

 jupyter notebook
 ```

-## 5. Acknowledgement
+## 6. Acknowledgement
-MEDimage is an open source package that welcome any contribution and feedback.
-We wish that this package could serve the growing radiomics research community by providing a flexible as well as [ibsi](theibsi.github.io/) standardized tool to reimplement existing methods and develop their own new methods.
+MEDimage is an open source package developed at the [MEDomics-Udes](https://www.medomics-udes.org/en/) laboratory with the collaboration of the international consortium [MEDomics](https://www.medomics.ai/).
+We welcome any contribution and feedback.
+Furthermore, we wish that this package could serve the growing radiomics research community by providing a flexible as well as [IBSI](https://theibsi.github.io/) standardized tool to reimplement existing methods and develop their own new methods.

-## 6. Authors
+## 7. Authors
 * [MEDomics](https://github.com/medomics/): MEDomics consortium.

-## 7. Statement
+## 8. Statement

 This package is part of https://github.com/medomics, a package providing research utility tools for developing precision medicine applications.